Iceland–United Kingdom relations: Icesave dispute

 The Icesave dispute was a dispute between Iceland and the United Kingdom, Germany and the Netherlands over frozen assets held by collapsed Icelandic banks which operated in the above countries, causing much political tension.

 Mackerel row

-During the 2000's, mackerel migration and spawning took place in both Faroese and Icelandic waters and since then the quota Iceland has allocated to itself has risen to a 130,000-ton quota.
+During the 2000s, mackerel migration and spawning took place in both Faroese and Icelandic waters and since then the quota Iceland has allocated to itself has risen to a 130,000-ton quota.
 This has led to tensions between the Icelandic government and those of the United Kingdom, Norway and Ireland.
 The European Union and Norway awarded themselves 90% of the TAC in 2011, despite Icelandic and Faroese objections.
 Scientific investigations concluded that the TAC of mackerel should be 646,000 tons, of which the EU and Norway awarded themselves 583,882 tons, leaving only 62,118 tons for the Faroe Islands and Iceland.
 This debate has led to speculation of a future cod war.